meshtastic/meshtastic/docs/software/other/build-instructions.md

 You can run the exception decoder to monitor the serial output and decode backtraces in real time.

 1. From within PlatformIO, open a new terminal.
-2. At the the terminal, enter:
+2. At the terminal, enter:
    `pio device monitor --port /dev/cu.SLAB_USBtoUART -f esp32_exception_decoder` Replace the value of port with the location of your serial port.